primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ## Alerts

-Alerts help you keep track of updates to a given case's situation.
-Alerts consist of either small gold dots or message banners.
+Alerts help you keep track of updates to a Case's situation.
+Alerts are represented by small gold dots or message banners.

 Case-level alerts:
- - On the Navigation Menu, an alert next to Cases keeps track of total cases with alerts.
+ - On the Navigation Menu, an alert next to the Cases link keeps track of total cases with alerts.
- - In the Case Records List, a small gold dot appears next to Cases with alerts.
+ - In the Case Records List, a small gold dot appears next to each Case with one or more alerts.

 ![](img/v2/alerts-cases.png)

 Form-level alerts:
- - When you click into a case, an alert in the Form Navigation Menu indicates the form with pending / updated information.
+ - When you click into a case, an alert in the Form Navigation Menu indicates the form with updated information.
  - When you click into the form, you can see a message banner alert that informs you of the reason for the alert.

 ![](img/v2/approval-alert-forms-2.png)